Last Updated: June 2026 12 min read

 • One sibling is living in it?
 They don't have automatic right to stay.
 They can negotiate a lease with the other heirs or agree to a buyout timeline, but they can be compelled to vacate if a partition is ordered.

 "The hardest deals we do are between siblings who can't agree," says Max Cohen.
-"We can often break the logjam because a cash offer removes the 'what if it doesn't sell?' question.
-Everyone knows exactly what they'll walk away with."
+"A written cash offer can break the logjam because it gives everyone the same price, cost, payoff, and timing assumptions to review."

 Selling As-Is vs. Making Repairs